Geodesic complexity of homogeneous Riemannian manifolds: Abstract

 \section{Abstract}

 We study the geodesic motion planning problem for complete Riemannian manifolds and investigate their geodesic complexity, an integer-valued isometry invariant introduced by D. Recio-Mitter.
-Using methods from Riemannian geometry, we establish new lower and upper bounds on geodesic complexity and compute its value for certain classes of examples.
-Our main focus lies on homogeneous Riemannian manifolds and the consequences of their symmetry properties for geodesic complexity.
-Methodically, we study properties of stratifications of cut loci and use results on structures of cut loci of certain homogeneous manifolds obtained by T. Sakai and others.
+Using methods from Riemannian geometry, we establish new lower and upper bounds on geodesic complexity and compute its value for certain classes of examples with a focus on homogeneous Riemannian manifolds.
+Methodically, we study properties of stratifications of cut loci and use results on their structures for certain homogeneous manifolds obtained by T. Sakai and others.